SumiTomohiko/nexec/doc/index.rst

 /etc/nexecd.conf is the file to define behavior of nexecd.
 The contents of this file is like::

+    daemon
+        user: "nexecd"
+        group: "nexecd"
+    end

     mapping
         "echo": "/bin/echo"
         "ffmpeg": "/usr/local/bin/ffmpeg"
     end

+The daemon section gives attributes of a daemon process.
+A daemon process changes its uid/gid as given in this section.

 The mapping section defines commands.
 The left side of a colon (":") is a command name, and the right side is a path to an executable. nexec client must